 Your tax-deductible donation (US only) will positively impact families impacted by lung-transplant.
 Any contribution through thsi website goes directly to Dr. Palmer, and his colleagues, and will make a real difference to this cutting-edge research.

-Thanks to many, many generous supporters, we raised over $16,000 for Duke Post-lung Transplant Research (all funds raised went directly to Duke – no middle man, no admin fees, no nonsense).
-Our goal is to raise $15,000 in 2016-17.
+Thanks to many, many generous supporters, we raised over $16,500 for Duke Post-lung Transplant Research (all funds raised went directly to Duke – no middle man, no admin fees, no nonsense).

 The button below takes you to the Duke website where you can make your tax-deductible donation.
 Be sure to select: Duke Lung Transplant Program Fund